Get all the latest data for Turin

 So, is now a good time?

-This is not financial or investment advice, we don't know your personal situation, and you should always do your own research or consult a professional before making any decisions.
+This is not financial or investment advice, we do not know your personal situation, and you should always do your own research before buying property in Turin.

 Is it smart to buy now in Turin, or should I wait as of 2026?